Tracking API

 Stored page URL

-Non-attribution query parameters are removed before storage.
-Allowed parameters are ref and the UTM keys listed above.
-The URL fragment (#...) is kept on the stored URL so it matches the browser (including hash-only routing with data-track-hash-routing).
+Non-attribution query parameters are removed before the URL is sent.
+Allowed parameters are ref, source, and the standard utm_* keys.
+The URL fragment (#...) is kept so it matches the browser (including hash-only routing with data-track-hash-routing).

 Disable and enable